Owning a dog for the first time can be nerve-racking. Find out how to best rescue your first dog!

-Being ready means you understand what your dog requires physically and mentally and also asking yourself if you’re ready for the commitment.
+Being ready means you understand what your dog requires physically and mentally and also ask yourself if you’re ready for the commitment.

-You will have less free time on your hands and you would have to abide by a strict schedule if you are to provide a happy life for your dog.
+You will have less free time on your hands and you will have to abide by a strict schedule if you are to provide a happy life for your dog.

-A great way to start is to research the different types of breeds, doing this can give you a basic idea on which dog might fit better with your lifestyle.
+A great way to start is to research the different types of breeds, doing this can give you a basic idea of which dog might fit better with your lifestyle.

 Almost as intense as getting ready for a new child, there are a few basic items you’ll need to prepare before your new dog enters your house.

-Items such as bowls, bed, toys, kennel, collar, and a leash are a necessity when your new family member arrives.
+Items such as bowls, toys, collars, and leashes are a necessity when your new family member arrives.
 If your new dog happens to be a puppy, you’ll also need a crate of some sort for potty training.

 If you already have other animals in the house, separate them first and find a suitable time to slowly introduce them to each other.

-It is wise to develop a relationship with a vet that both you and your dog trust and respect fully.
-Vets are medical professionals that understand animals more than the internet ever can.
+It is wise to develop a relationship with a vet that both you and your dog trust and fully respect.
+Vets are medical professionals who understand animals more than the internet ever can.
 Do not hesitate to ask your veterinarians any questions or concerns you may have for your dog.